 Then again, during the COVID-19 pandemic, local areas have loosened laws; for example, New York City began allowing restaurants to offer alcoholic beverages for takeout or delivery.
 There’s no one-stop place to peruse the laws in every state, so as you shop with the best alcohol delivery services, be sure to check the availability of shipment to your location.

 Keep reading for our list of the best alcohol delivery services.

 The best alcohol delivery services will bring the booze you want — be it spirits, wine, beer or all of the above — right to your home in a timely manner.
 Some ship boxes to you monthly, while others offer same-day delivery, just like Instacart or Postmates.
 However, those two services have been slammed with demand recently, so we found alternatives you can try.

-At the top spot on our list of best alcohol delivery services is Drizly, an online marketplace for local retailers.
-Essentially, you’re shopping at the liquor store or beer emporium around the corner.
+At the top spot on our list of best alcohol delivery services is Drizly, which was just bought by Uber.
+It's an online marketplace for local retailers, which means you’re shopping at the liquor store or beer emporium around the corner.
 They sell every kind of alcohol beverage you could want, as well as mixers, snacks and ice.
 And in many cities and areas, they can deliver your order within the hour (though things may be slower due to pandemic-related demand and staffing shortages).

 Next on the list is a spot for oenophiles: Wine.com boasts the biggest online selection of wines, and you can shop by region, varietal or price, and check out ratings and recommendations.
 Since you’re stuck at home, this is a great time to try new and different bottles from around the world.
 Wine.com’s shipping speed and prices vary, depending on how much you order and how fast you want your vino.